 Most people have experienced some form of acne over the course of their life.
 In fact, 85% of people report experiencing acne at some point.
 Since acne is a common skin condition, there is a wide variety of treatment products available.
 In the U.S., over $3 million dollars a year are spent on store-bought acne medications with $3B in spending on prescription acne products.
 However, only 10% of acne sufferers visit a dermatologist for professional help.

 The good news is acne does not persist throughout life - it is typically at its peak during the teenage years and the second decade of life.
 Although acne may not persist, scarring will.
 It is paramount to find effective treatments for long term skin health.
 It is also important to target your skin’s specific type of acne with the help of a dermatologist and seek treatment tailored to you.

 Acne is categorized as a multifactorial disease, meaning that it typically does not have a singular cause.
 However, fundamentally, acne is a result of clogged hair follicles under the skin.Acne Causing Factors:

-- Hormones- especially during puberty or peripartum
+- Hormones- especially during puberty

 - Excess sebum or oil production

 Acne falls under two broad categories: inflammatory and non-inflammatory.
 The type of acne you are experiencing determines the course of treatment and the most effective ingredients.
 More specific types of acne include:

 - Also referred to as closed comedones, whiteheads are a result of a clogged pore that has closed - resulting in a small, white, raised bump.

 - Similar to whiteheads, blackheads are clogged pores from some combination of sebum, bacteria, and dirt.
 The blackhead is still an open-pore that has oxidized-causing the dark head to appear

 - Papules are small, raised, red bumps which are often tender - fundamentally they are also comedones, but have become inflamed.